oleoneto/django-clite/README.md

 #### Destroyer
-This command can be used to undo all that a generator can generate.
+This command can be used to undo all that the generator can create.
 So, following our example `Album` model, one can remove it from the project by simply running:

 ```bash
 D destroy model album --full
 ```

+The `--full` flag will ensure all related modules (forms, serializers... etc) are also removed along with the specified model.

 **Supports:**
 - **admin**